JSAbrahams/mamba/README.md

 ### ⚠ Error handling

 Unlike Python, Mamba does not have `try` `except` and `finally` (or `try` `catch` as it is sometimes known).
-Instead, we aim to directly handle errors on-site so the origins of errors is more easily tracable.
+Instead, we aim to directly handle errors on-site so the origin of errors is more tracable.
 The following is only a brief example.
 Error handling can at times becomes quite verbose, so we do recommend checking out the [docs](https://joelabrahams.nl/mamba_doc/features/safety/error_handling.html) on error handling to get a better feel for error handling.